shreyaghose/ml_piped/example_pipelines/data_splitting_errors/example-0-explanation.md

 ## Comparison of Outputs

 When running the pipelines with consistent randomization and preparation steps, the outputs can be compared.
-The pipelines were both randomized with `random_seed = 42'.
+The pipelines were both randomized with 'random_seed = 42'.

 ### Classification Report for example-0.py:
-The model shows high accuracy primarily due to excellent performance on class 1, but it completely fails to identify instances of class 0, indicating possible class imbalance issues and potential data leakage.
+The model shows high accuracy primarily due to excellent performance on class 1 (score_text = Low), but it completely fails to identify instances of class 0 (score_text = High), indicating possible class imbalance issues and potential data leakage.

 |                | precision | recall | f1-score | support |
 |----------------|-----------|--------|----------|---------|